 Please be guided that you need to rinse them properly prior to adding them to where you intend them to be.
 This must be carefully done if you plan to add them to your aquarium.

 2. Pisces Seiryu Rock

-These rocks are highly recognized for being safe rocks for freshwater aquarium.
+These rocks are highly recognized for being the best rocks for freshwater aquariums.
 They are hardscape types of stones that are specifically created by skillful designers to provide a more realistic presence that is ideal for Amano or Iwagumi kind of aquascaping.

 You do not need to worry about the safety of your aquarium pets since these are all-natural stones that are non-toxic for shrimps and other plants, with minor changes to the chemistry of water.
 They are particularly utilized in creating a natural backdrop in your setup, bonsai garden, terrarium, conventional Japanese rock garden or biotope tank.

 Besides, these are creatively selected and sculpted to appear like pint-sized rock formations that come with different shapes and sizes for a more distinctive look.
 They sink instantly which means they are quite easy to put in the tank without worrying about any drift problems.

 What makes these stones a great pick is that it is effortless to immediately place them into an iwugami-style layout.
 So, that means you do not need to be a pro to make your aquascape something nice to behold and a perfect dwelling spot for your tank friends.

 These Seiyu rocks are truly attractive, comes with nice grains and they do a very great job at stuffing plants and moss into.
 This is a great value for the money.
 You don’t need to search elsewhere if you are looking for gorgeous rocks for your aquascape project!

 Likewise, they serve a very advantageous purpose of naturalizing the scenery in your tank.
 It is stunning to see mosses as they aid make the aquarium appear like an impeccable fish zen.

 3. Natural Slate Stone